Kinston Indians: Carolina League

 On August 22, 2016, the Texas Rangers announced plans to bring a minor league team back to Kinston.
 The yet-to-be-named Class A-Advanced team will join the Carolina League starting in the 2017 season.
+On November 2, the team announced that the new name would be the name that they trademarked on August 15, Down East Wood Ducks.

 Grainger Stadium

 The Kinston Indians, and all the Kinston teams since 1949, played their home games at Grainger Stadium located at 400 East Grainger Avenue in Kinston.
 The original structure was built by architect John J. Rowland in 1949 at a cost of $170,000 inclusive of everything except the land. $150,000 of the money was raised by bond issue.
 The stadium is owned by the city and leased by the team.
 A dedicatory plaque identifies the structure as "Municipal Stadium", but it has been called Grainger Stadium since it was first built.
 Recent ownership referred to it as "Historic Grainger Stadium" due to its age relative to other fields in the Carolina League.
 It was the second oldest stadium in the circuit.
 The name Grainger comes from its location on Grainger Avenue as well as its use early on by Grainger High School.
 Grainger is a prominent old family name in Lenoir County.